7effrey89/Eventhub-shaker/README.md

 $timestamp = (Get-Date -Format "yyyy-MM-ddTHH:mm:ssZ" -AsUTC)
 curl -X POST https://shaker-web.azurewebsites.net/api/telemetry -H "Content-Type: application/json" -d "{`"timestamp`":`"$timestamp`",`"userName`":`"Test`",`"eventType`":`"shake`",`"acceleration`":{`"x`":1,`"y`":2,`"z`":3,`"magnitude`":3.74},`"deltaAcceleration`":{`"x`":0.5,`"y`":0.2,`"z`":0.1,`"magnitude`":0.55},`"shakeIntensity`":`"low`"}"
 ```
+## Change Eventhub hub endpoint in app
+You can always change the eventhub/eventstream the app is connected to.
+This can be done by going to the web app in the azure portal. then find "Settings" --> Environment Settings --> replace the value for EVENTHUB__CONNECTIONSTRING with another connectionstring

 ## Features: Simulated Events
 Button produces `eventType = simulated-shake`.